-- Drone PCB Design: - The following components will be included in the pcb design: - Adafruit Feather M4 Express (ATSAMD51 Cortex M4) - Adafruit LSM6DSOX + LIS3MDL FeatherWing - NodeMCU-32S ESP32 - We will be following [fig 3.3.1.1] for pin assignments.
+- Drone PCB Design: - The following components will be included in the pcb design: - Adafruit Feather M4 Express (ATSAMD51 Cortex M4) - Adafruit LSM6DSOX + LIS3MDL FeatherWing - NodeMCU-32S ESP32 - The Drone will follow the following pin assignment and wiring diagram.
+As well as provide pinouts for pins along with ground: Pin 5, 6, 10, 12.
+To provide pwm signals or the electronic speed controller.